 Here, in anticipation of the festival season, Shomo reveals how to properly enjoy outdoor music spectacles.

 1 Bring Beer

 For the majority of festivals having beer around is key.
-I started playing festivals before I started attending them as a visitor, but I realized very quickly that it’s an integral part of the experience.
+I started playing festivals before I started attending them as a visitor, but I realised very quickly that it’s an integral part of the experience.
 You walk around, you hang loose, watch some bands and have a good time, which is great, and beer is the icing on the cake.

 2 Forget About The Outside World